felipinbombin/osirisInstaller/README.md

 - `<POSGRES_USER>`: Name of the new postgres user
 - `<POSTGRES_USER_PASS>`: Postgres user's password
 - `<LINUX_USER_NAME>`: Linux user name used to choose the folder where web app project will be located (default: `/home/<LINUX_USER_NAME>`)
-- `<DJANGO_SECRET_KEY>`: The django app needs a secret key, you can generate a new one [here](http://www.miniwebtool.com/django-secret-key-generator/)
+- `<DJANGO_SECRET_KEY>`: The django app needs a secret key, you can generate a new one [here](http://www.miniwebtool.com/django-secret-key-generator/).
+It's very common that secret key contains some special character, so you need to put the code between double quote (`'`).

 It is highly recommended to read the script before running it and ALSO EXECUTTE IT BY ONE PIECE AT A TIME!.
-Modify the configuration section on `installServer.sh` to select which steps do you want to run.
+Modify the configuration section on `installServer.sh` to select which steps you want to run.
 The recommended way is to deactivate all steps and run them separately.

 Inside `installServert.sh` you will discover 5 steps:
 1. Clone project: clone django server project
 2. Install packages: set virtualenv and install project dependencies
 3. Postgresql configuration: create database and database user
-4. Project configuration: Connect database with project
+4. Project configuration: Connect database with django project
 5. Apache configuration: set wsgi

 ## Known Problems